meason02/software_eng_MCYAM/docs/team/Marcica.md

 ###### Fully designed and implemented both the sequence diagram “Claim Listing Process” and the activity diagram “Claim a Food Listing.”
 Following the Sprint 2 demo, I incorporated the lecturer’s feedback and refined the activity diagram to better align with the project’s workflow, domain model, and system logic.

-## Sequence Diagram – Claim Listing Process
+## Sprint 2 Task 1: Sequence Diagram – Claim Listing Process
 - Designed and updated the sequence diagram representing the food listing claim workflow.
 - Implemented authentication validation using session/token verification before allowing the claim process.
 - Added an atomic database operation claimListingIfAvailable(userId, listingId) to prevent concurrent claims and ensure data integrity.